Yemen's Houthis attack deep in Saudi Arabia, al Masirah TV says

-Yemen's Iran-aligned Houthi movement carried out a "large-scale attack" deep in Saudi Arabia, the movement's Al Masirah television said on Tuesday.
+Yemen's Iran-aligned Houthi movement carried out a "large-scale attack" deep in Saudi Arabia, the movement's Al Masirah television said on Tuesday, without elaborating.

-The Houthi military spokesman would make an announcement on the attack in the next few hours, it added.
-But there was no immediate confirmation from Saudi Arabia or the Saudi-led coalition that has been battling the Houthis for five years.
+The Saudi-led coalition battling the group for five years said it had intercepted a ballistic missile fired by the Houthis towards Riyadh, the Saudi capital, on Tuesday.
+A Reuters witness in Riyadh heard two loud blasts and saw billows of smoke in the sky over the city close to dawn.

+Violence between the two sides has surged after the expiry last month of a six-week ceasefire prompted by the coronavirus pandemic, with the Houthis launching missiles and drones towards Saudi cities and the coalition responding with airstrikes.
+Al Masirah said the Houthi's military spokesman would make an announcement in the next few hours.

 ALSO READ